MyManVan/WeatherApp/README.md

 # WeatherApp
-A weather app for checking the weather in kansas
+A weather app for checking the weather where you live.